Child Custody

 Dealing with a Child Custody Issue?
 Contact Solutions Based Family Law.

+Parental responsibility determinations are governed by Colorado statutes, and outcomes can vary depending on the specific facts of each case.
 No parent wants to lose time with their kid or their ability to make decisions about what is best for them.
 This can make child custody cases incredibly stressful and overwhelming.
 Our Denver child custody lawyers will guide you through the Colorado family law process, protecting your parental rights and advocating for your child’s best interests.

 Solutions Based Family Law represents individuals and families in a wide range of Colorado family law matters, including divorce, legal separation, child custody, and child support.
 We offer customized legal solutions that are designed to meet your unique needs, whether that means negotiating an agreement with your ex or taking your case to court.
 To learn more or to schedule a consultation with a Denver family law attorney, give us a call at (866) 522-7959 or fill out our online contact form.